Towards a modular construction of OG10: Numerical computations

 \begin{Rem} The assumption that the Mukai vector is contained in the Verbitsky component is satisfied for every atomic $E$ in the case of \HK varieties of $K3^{[2]}$-type.
-In this case the formula becomes
+In this case, the formula becomes

 Note that it gives a non-trivial integral constraint on the difference $\ext^2(E,E) - 2\ext^1(E,E)$.
-Finding an independent restriction on its possible values, for example in the form of a bound on $\ext^2(E,E)$, could be a path to investigate smoothness of the moduli space containing $E$. \end{Rem}
+Finding an independent restriction on its possible values, for example in the form of a bound on $\ext^2(E,E)$, could be a path to investigate smoothness of the moduli space of semistable deformations of $E$. \end{Rem}